 First I would like to announce that we have added some Canare products!
 We have added GS-6 heavy-duty guitar/instrument cable and the L-2T2S heavy-duty balanced/microphone cable.
 These are on the site with all the options and top-quality construction like usual.
 In the future, we hope to add more but wanted to give these a try first.
 If you have a Canare product you’re interested in, let us know.

 We are the ultimate Mogami fans!
 We think they are the best of the best – best sounding, very durable, but still very affordable.
 In our book, that makes them the best value in cables out there.

 The braided shield has a maximum of 95-96% coverage because of the construction.
-Basically every time a wires switches from over to under in the braid it leaves a little hole next to that spot – think of a basket, with all the little holes because you cannot put the material closer together.
-As you flex the cable or wrap it, everything might shift a little but it is held mostly in place by the other wires around it.
+Basically, every time a wire switches from over to under in the braid, it leaves a little hole next to that spot – think of a basket with all the little holes because you cannot put the material closer together.
+As you flex the cable or wrap it, everything might shift a little, but it is held mostly in place by the other wires around it.
 This solves the wrapping issue because the wire is the same every way you turn it.
 This means that over time it is almost impossible to create gaps in the shield even if you abuse your cables.

 I think this is a great place for a pro/con list: